YasminaY/up206-yas/README.md

 # Course objectives

-I hope to gain basic knoweldge about Python and GIS taht I can apply to my work, for example on project reports.
+I hope to gain basic knoweldge about Python and GIS that I can apply to my work, for example on project reports.
 I also hope that this course enables me to engage more with the GIS world, collaborate wih GIS experts and also be more critcal of spatial data analysis.